Helping your toddler to entertain himself can help foster both creativity and independence.

 At times, all you need to do is create an atmosphere for your children to entertain themselves.

 You don’t have to be available whenever they feel bored.
-You can provide the tools to take responsibility for dealing with their boredom.
+Instead, you can provide the tools to take responsibility for dealing with their boredom.

 Wherever you are, offer ideas that help your children entertain themselves.

 Nowadays, there are many self-entertainment tools that your toddlers can use.
-You can use it as an educational and entertainment tool.
+For example, you can use it as an educational and entertainment tool.

 Take advantage of puzzles, drawing, and sing-along games.
 They can cut your children’s boredom and motivate them to entertain themselves.